 Well, these are a few differences between Regular or Traditional Project Management vs Agile Project Management.

-When compared, Agile Project Management has more benefits as that of Traditional Project Management.
+When compared, Agile Project Management has more benefits than that of Traditional Project Management.
 With a closure observation, it is found that a combination of Traditional and Agile Project Management style would be more beneficial.

 So after going through the differences between Traditional Project Management vs Agile Project Management, it makes it evident that Agile Project Management has an edge and focuses more on customer satisfaction and urges for more communication while building a product or providing a service.